Policies Towards Foreign Direct Investment

 Foreign individuals or entities can operate a business under the same conditions as Czechs.
 Some areas, such as banking, financial services, insurance, or defense equipment have certain limitations or registration requirements, and foreign entities need to register their permanent branches in the Czech Commercial Register.
 Some professionals, such as architects, physicians, lawyers, auditors, and tax advisors, must register for membership in the appropriate professional chamber.
 In general, licensing and membership requirements apply equally to foreign and domestic professionals.

-U.S. investors are not disadvantaged or singled out by any of the aforementioned Czech policies.
 The U.S.-Czech Bilateral Investment Treaty contains specific guarantees of national treatment and Most Favored Nation treatment for U.S. investors in all areas of the economy other than insurance and real estate (see the section on the Bilateral Investment Treaty below).
+U.S. investors are not disadvantaged or singled out by the Czech government.

 Other Investment Policy Reviews

-Establishing a business requires visits to various Czech offices and on average takes nine days.
+The time required to start a business was 25 days in 2018, which is slightly above the world average of 20.1 days.
 The Czech Republic’s Business Register is publicly accessible and provides details on business entities.
 An application for an entry into the Business Register can be submitted in a hard copy, via a direct entry by a public notary, or electronically, subject to meeting online registration criteria requirements.
-The Business Register is publically available at: https://www.czso.cz/csu/res/business_register .
+The Business Register is publically available at: https://or.justice.cz/ias/ui/rejstrik.
 The Czech Republic’s Trade Register is an online information system that collects and provides information on entities facilitating small trade and craft-oriented business activities, as specifically determined by related legislation.
-It is available online at: http://www.rzp.cz/eng/index.html .
+It is available online at: http://www.rzp.cz/eng/index.html.